 - 5.26.
 This policy seeks to ensure a mix of market housing types, which is based on evidence gathered from a series of sources.
 The Rushcliffe Borough Council Local Plan (Part 1) sets a framework for setting out appropriate housing mixes based on local needs and the evidence within their Strategic Housing Market Assessment (SHMA) and Housing Strategy, which dates from 2007 but was considered relevant and acceptable in the LP: Pt2 examination in 2018, as well as considering locational factors and demographics.
 It is abundantly clear from these sources that there is an overwhelming need for smaller properties for first time buyers and the elderly who wish to downsize.
 With a large proportion of the population being over 50 (see chapter 2) the pressures for older persons' housing, bungalows and sheltered accommodation is an increasing possibility.
 The ward profile also indicates that the majority of recent buildings in the parish (since 2001) were 3 and 4 bed housing.
-The proposed housing mix seeks to redress the balance in part by targeting a greater proportion of dwellings into these categories.
+The proposed housing mix seeks to redress the balance in part by targeting a greater proportion of dwellings in these categories.
 This position is unchanged, and the evidence presented at the LP:Pt2 examination has further reinforced the importance of smaller housing for the elderly, those downsizing and younger people. - 5.27.
 The policy supports the Local Plan target of achieving 30% to be affordable but sets out the target need based on the Local Planning Authority's Strategic Housing Market Assessment targeted for young people and the elderly.
-Policy 8 of the Local Plan: Part 1 on which this affordable housing target is based is now supported by the requirement for 30% affordable housing as part of the five allocations within Radcliffeon-Trent, which has been tested for robustness and viability.
+Policy 8 of the Local Plan: Part 1 on which this affordable housing target is based is now supported by the requirement for 30% affordable housing as part of the five allocations within Radcliffe-on-Trent, which has been tested for robustness and viability.

-- 5-27-5.28.
+- 5.28.
 Provision of bungalows is also a high priority for the people of Radcliffe-on-Trent and this is prioritised within the policy, with a focus on larger market bungalows to which existing residents can downsize.
-There are some broad goals for the type of housing required based on the Strategic Housing Market Assessment findings and the Rushcliffe Housing Strategy (2009). - 5.28.5.29.
+There are some broad goals for the type of housing required based on the Strategic Housing Market Assessment findings and the Rushcliffe Housing Strategy (2009). - 5.29.
 The density of residential schemes is also addressed within this policy with high density schemes being restricted to the Village Centre and adjacent to arterial routes and lower density adjacent to the open countryside to ensure appropriate densities relating to their location.
-This approach is commensurate with the guidance within the NPPF (paragraphs 124 and 125 -achieving appropriate densities) as well as the guidance within the NAtional Design Guide 2019), which provides significant guidance on how an appropriate balance between character and density can be achieved.
-Applicants may find it useful to use the national design guide when responding to this policy.
-Density should be calculated as a net figure, excluding all retained and proposed green infrastructure (existing trees, hedgerows and other physical features) and considering only the actual development parcels. - 5.29.5.30.
+This approach is commensurate with the guidance within the NPPF (paragraphs 124 and 125 -achieving appropriate densities) as well as the guidance within the National Design Guide 2019), which provides significant guidance on how an appropriate balance between character and density can be achieved.
+Applicants may find it useful to use the national design guide when responding to this policy. - 5.30.
 Mix and density are intrinsically linked, and it is considered that the larger greenfield sites that may come forward in the Plan period at the edge of the settlement can reflect an appropriate mix whilst allowing a lower density to be achieved.